epfl-si/loginfirst/README.md

 failure mode is not fatal.
 Specifically:
 * while it doesn't have to be the very first thing it does, the client would be well-advised to log in at `Meteor.startup()` time;
-* and it better deal properly with failures in the authentication method call (if that is what it uses).
+* and it better deal properly with failures in the authentication method (if it calls one).

 Failure to follow this advice will cause the client to stay catatonic (search boxes, buttons etc have no effect) for no obvious reason (to